-Stasis dermatitis is a condition that develops when blood pools in your lower legs because of poor blood flow.
+Stasis dermatitis is a condition that develops when blood pools in your lower legs.
+It is caused by poor blood flow back to your heart.

 - You have a fever.

 - Your pain is not getting better, even with treatment.